- What is a Software Build?

 What is a Software Build?

 Can you think of the most important component in software development?
 We are, after all, discussing the code.
 However, we know that the complete software is not built by a single code.
 Depending on the software’s complexity, there may be thousands of source code files.
 These source codes must, of course, be compiled into a single executable file that can be shared with the release team and deployed.
-The build is the process of taking all of the required source code files and compiling them, then generating a build artifact, such as binaries or executable programs, for a software release.
+The build is the process of taking all of the required source code files and compiling them, then generating a build artefact, such as binaries or executable programs, for a software release.
 It is quite literal in this case since it is the process of developing software to implement it.

 What is Smoke Testing?